serebrov/serebrov.github.io-hugo/content/posts/2021-09-13-git-move-history-to-another-repository.md

 ---
-title: "git - how to move history to another repository"
+title: "git - how to move files with history to another repository"
 date: 2021-09-13
 tags: [git]
 type: post